-If there is such a liability or notification obligation, the entity is required to complete section A and the remaining items on the franking account tax return that are relevant to that liability and/or obligation.
-If there is no such liability or notification obligation, lodgment of this tax return is not necessary.
+If there is such a liability or notification obligation, the entity is required to complete section A and the remaining items on the franking account tax return that are relevant to that liability or obligation.
+If there is no such liability or notification obligation, there is no need to lodge this tax return.

-An entity is a corporate tax entity for the purposes of Part 3-6 of the Income Tax Assessment Act 1997 (ITAA 1997) at a particular time if the entity is a company at that time, or a corporate limited partnership, corporate unit trust or a public trading trust in relation to the income year in which that time occurs.
+An entity is a corporate tax entity for the purposes of Part 3-6 of the Income Tax Assessment Act 1997 (ITAA 1997) at a particular time if the entity is a company at that time, or a corporate limited partnership, corporate unit trust or a public trading trust for the income year in which that time occurs.